Omarjabari007/Omarjabari007/README.md

 - Programming Languages: [C++/Java/Java scipt]
 - Frameworks / Libraries: [Soon].
 - Tools / Technologies: [A lot of tools on Linux especially on Kali Linux like set and nmap].
+- -NOSQL : MongoDB  Database
+- Problem solving + 300 problems on different platform such  as codeforces
 - ## 🚀 Projects

 - [Project 1](It's private now and i don't know if i should show my first project lol): CoffeMachine.